hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 For information about Lambda and how to use it, see [What is AWS Lambda?][1]

+For a detailed example of setting up Lambda and API Gateway, see [Serverless Applications with AWS Lambda and API Gateway.][11]

 ## Example Usage

 ### Basic Example